- Museum of Mountain Flying is located at the east end of the Missoula International Airport complex.

 Overview

 The Museum of Mountain Flying is dedicated to preserving the history of aviation in the Rocky Mountain region.
 Located in a large hangar near Missoula International Airport, the museum includes several historic aircrafts, hundreds of photographs, and artifacts including plane parts, clothing, and interpretive displays.
-The museum’s centerpiece is “Tilly,” a fully-restored DC-3/C-47.
-Episodes in Tilly’s history include the tragic smoke jumping incident of 1949 when several fire fighters perished in the Mann Gulch fire.
+The museum’s centerpiece is “Miss Montana,” a fully-restored DC-3/C-47.
+Episodes in Miss Montana’s history include the tragic smoke jumping incident of 1949 when several fire fighters perished in the Mann Gulch fire.
 Interpretive displays are scattered through the museum and highlight the history of smoke jumping, Missoula pilot training during WWII, and more.
+Miss Montana flew all the way to Normandy for the 75th Anniversary of D-Day.

 Parking and restrooms are available at the hangar.